MT-CTF/capturetheflag/docs/ctf-api.md

 # Footnotes
 And thats the end of the api docs.
 If anything is missing, or something needs to be updated, feel free to make a PR.
-Last updated on: 13 Feb 2025 (GMT)

 <!--
 Docs for CTF by mrtechtroid.
 Released under CC BY-SA 4.0
 -->